JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 Your iOS and Android applications will communicate with the SpaceX API through the shared module, which will provide a public class, `SpaceXSDK`.

-1. In the common source set `shared/src/commonMain/kotlin`, in the `com.jetbrains.spacetutorial` directory, create the `SpaceXSDK` class.
+1. In the common source set `shared/src/commonMain/kotlin`, in the `com.jetbrains.spacetutorial` package, create the `SpaceXSDK` class.
    This class will be the facade for the `Database` and `SpaceXApi` classes.